iworkinpixels/hack-adafruit/README.md

 # Hack Adafruit

-To use this to make the $ in your bash prompt into the Adafruit flower, just install the font and then include a U+2154 character (⇴) surrounded by spaces at the end of your $PS1.
+To use this to make the $ in your bash prompt into the Adafruit flower, just install build/ttf/HackAdafruit-Regular.ttf and then include a U+2154 character (⇴) surrounded by spaces at the end of your $PS1.
 Then make sure your terminal uses the new font.

 Original Hack README follows.